kachick/ruby-ulid/README.md

 ULID.parse('00000000000000000000000000').pred #=> nil
 ```

-UUIDv4 converter for migration use-cases.
+### UUIDv4 converter for migration use-cases

+`ULID.from_uuidv4` and `ULID#to_uuidv4` is the converter.
-(The imported timestamp is meaningless.
-So ULID's benefit will lost.)
+The imported timestamp is meaningless.
+So ULID's benefit will lost

 ```ruby
 # Basically reversible